RomanZabela/RailWaysGame/README.md

 Version 1.0.0:

 - In the beginng there are two cities on the area.
-Time to time new city appered.
+From time to time new city appers.

-- The colorfull trains started randomly from one of the cities.
-The trains should arrived in destination city whith the same color.
+- The colorfull trains start randomly from one of the cities.
+The trains should arriv to destination city of the same color.

-- User can build railways, switch arrows and stop trains.
+- User can build the railways, switch any arrows and stop the trains.

 Version 1.0.1:

-1. Change colors for better visualisation
+1. Changed the colors for better visualisation
 2. Separated function from the file HelpForMain.c and removed the file
 3. Rebuilt Main RailWaysGame.c file:
 	a.
 Moved all procedures to specific files: